openjdk/jdk/test/hotspot/jtreg/compiler/lib/template_framework/README.md

 ## How to use the Template Framework
 Please reference the examples found in [examples](../../../testlibrary_tests/template_framework/examples/).
 Some basic tests can be found in [tests](../../../testlibrary_tests/template_framework/tests/).

+### Instantiating a single Template

+One can instantiate a single Template directly using `template.instantiate()`, if it has no parameter holes.
+If there are template holes, these can be filled with `template.where` chaining calls, and after filling all the template holes, the template can be instantiated.
 Here a simple example:

-    // Definie a Template with name "my_example" that has two parameter holes
+    // Defiie a Template with name "my_example" that has two parameter holes
     // "param1" and "param2", and a recursive call to a "int_con" CodeGenerator
     // which takes parameters "lo" with value 0 and "hi" with value 100.
     Template template = new Template("my_example",